 Additional connection to City of Hartwell's water system near trestle bridge

 The waterline is installed for this project and HCWSA is waiting on the master meter vault which should be installed by August 22.
-Also, the additional valve needed at the corner of Beacon Light Rd and Bowersville Hy will be installed Wednesday night / early Thursday morning.
+Also, the additional valve needed at the corner of Beacon Light Road and Bowersville Highway will be installed Wednesday night / early Thursday morning.
 Also, during the week of August 25th, the PRV will be relocated from Lavonia Highway to Bowersville Highway where it will be reset to slightly less than Hartwell’s water pressure to allow Hartwell water to feed all of the customers in the Mt.
 Olivet / Reed Creek Area.
-Mr. Goran informed the Board that this project would be complete by August 27th.
+Mr. Goran informed the Board that this project wbe complete by August 27th.

 Request for water service – Mt.
 Hebron Road chicken farmer(s)